syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Getting-Started.md

 {% endtabs %}

-# Adding tab items
+# Adding Tab items

-Tab items can be configured in tab view through the `Items` property of `SfTabView`, which holds the collection of `SfTabItem` through `TabItemsCollection`.
+Tab items can be configured in tab view through the Items property of `SfTabView`, where it holds collection of `SfTabItem` through `TabItemsCollection`

 {% tabs %}